lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 In addition to that, there may be cases where an EDHOC peer provides the authentication credential also in an EAD item.
 In particular, such an EAD item can specify a cryptographically protected "envelope" (by value or by reference), which in turn specifies the authentication credential (by value or by reference).

 A case in point is the EDHOC and OSCORE profile of the ACE framework {{I-D.ietf-ace-edhoc-oscore-profile}}, where the envelope in question is an access token issued to the ACE client.
-In such a case, the ACE client can rely on an EAD item specifying the access token by value, or instead on a different EAD item specifying a session identifier as a reference to such access token.
-In either case, the access token specifies the authentication credential (by value or by reference) associated with the client.
+In such a case, the ACE client can rely on an EAD item specifying the access token, which in turn specifies the authentication credential (by value or by reference) associated with the client.

 During an EDHOC session, an EDHOC peer P1 might therefore receive the authentication credential CRED associated with the other EDHOC peer P2 as specified by two items: